mtkirby/mksofttap/README.md

 On the SELKS server, I have a bootup cronjob to recieve packets like so: @reboot /root/tunreceiver.sh >/tmp/tunreceiver.cronjob 2>&1

 You can filter out ports in the tunsender.sh by modifying the portgroups.
-It would be wise to filter out rsync and nfs.
+It would be wise to filter out rsync, syslog, and nfs.